Council on Foreign Relations: Origins, 1918 to 1945

-In the late 1930s, the Ford Foundation and Rockefeller Foundation began contributing large amounts of money to the Council.
+In the late 1930s, the Ford Foundation and Rockefeller Foundation began financially supporting the Council.
 In 1938, they created various Committees on Foreign Relations, which later became governed by the American Committees on Foreign Relations in Washington, D.C., throughout the country, funded by a grant from the Carnegie Corporation.
 Influential men were to be chosen in a number of cities, and would then be brought together for discussions in their own communities as well as participating in an annual conference in New York.
 These local committees served to influence local leaders and shape public opinion to build support for the Council's policies, while also acting as "useful listening posts" through which the Council and U.S. government could "sense the mood of the country".